 Addiction is different for each individual and treatment should be tailored to address one’s unique set of addiction characteristics at every stage of recovery.
-Our drug and alcohol rehab programs at Recovery In Motion in Tucson and Phoenix are designed with long-term recovery as the objective.
+Our drug and alcohol rehab programs at Recovery In Motion in Tucson is designed with long-term recovery as the objective.
 We encourage anyone who needs help to contact us today so that we can go over the options that will optimize the chance for long-term sobriety.

 Our staff is specially trained to help addicted individuals and their loved ones through an addiction intervention.
 Next if necessary, your loved one will go through a medically assisted detox process and on to residential inpatient treatment.

 While it may be obvious to friends and family members that an addicted person needs help, he or she is often in denial of the severity of their addiction.
 Often, an intervention is the only way to help someone you care about get into an addiction rehab program.
 Intervention specialists are trained to help a hurting family begin the journey to recovery.
 Everyone is safe and respected and loved ones are guided toward specific goals previously put in place for the outcome of the intervention.
 If you or your loved one needs help overcoming a drug or alcohol addiction, contact us today.
 We are here to help you get started.